Trace Systoles and Sink Constant

 \begin{Theorem} The map

 is injective.
 Its image is the set

 \end{Theorem}

 \begin{proof} We know that $\X (\Gamma_3)$ is an algebraic subset of the character variety of the free group in three generators.
-Which means that we have a first injection $\X (\Gamma_3) \rightarrow \C^7$ where the image is the set
+Which means that we have an injective map $\X (\Gamma_3) \rightarrow \C^7$ whose image is the set